15 reasons to visit Valais in summer

 75 restaurants listed by Gault&Millau

 This welcoming region in the south of Switzerland, framed by famous Alpine peaks, is home to countless prized gastronomic treasures and traditions.
 If just one could be mentioned it would be Raclette cheese, served spontane- ously at village festivities and family gatherings.
 Valais is also one of the Swiss regions with the greatest number of gastronomic restaurants per head of population.
-For 2018, Gault&Millau lists 75 restaurants (with 12 points or more), awarded a total of 1000 points.
+For 2019, Gault&Millau lists 75 restaurants.

 1 UNESCO World Heritage Site